fast-programmer/outboxer/README.md

 end
 ```

-**Note:** This ensures an event is always created in the same transaction as the queued outboxer message referencing it.
+This ensures an event is always created in the same transaction as the queued outboxer message referencing it.

 ### 2. Define a new event